hdumcke/mini_pupper_testig/README.md

 - **experimental**: this is code in an early stage.
 Be prepared to debug and discuss if you want to get involved
 - **testing**: this code should work but expect to hit some bugs.
-- **working**: the code has tested and supposed to work as intended.
+- **working**: the code has been tested and supposed to work as intended.
 You might still find bugs, please consider to raise a GitHub issue
 - **production**: this code is used by many of our users and we encourage you to raise a GitHub issue should you encounter any bug

 ### Hosted by MangDang